 Plaintiffs’ non-suits and agreed judgments can be submitted to the Court for signature without the need for an oral hearing.
 If your case is currently set for trial or entry, please submit any non-suits or agreed judgments one (1) week in advance.

-Petitions for occupational licenses are heard Tuesdays, Wednesdays, and Thursdays at 9:30 a.m. with proper notice to the Court and to the County Attorney.
+Petitions for occupational licenses are heard on Thursdays at 8:30 a.m. with proper notice to the Court and to the County Attorney.
 Before sending in your notice of hearing, please contact the court clerk to check for availability.
 Bring your proof of insurance and your SR-22 with you on the day of your hearing.